anastasiateles/page/README.md

 # A modelling framework for the analysis of the transmission of SARS-CoV2 in Greece: some early findings

 #### Important note: This report is work in progress and has not been peer-review.
-The short-term predictions need to be interpreted with caution (also see Notes).
+The short-term predictions need to be interpreted with caution.

 ### Introduction
 Greece reported its first case of coronavirus disease 2019 (COVID-19) on